schmolldechse/Streamstats/README.md

 # Streamstats

 This program provides a convenient interface to monitor recent activities on twitch streams.
-It displays the latest donations received via StreamElements and the most recent subscriptions through the Twitch API.
-Additionally, users can utilize the program to pause or mute donation alerts via the API.
+It displays the latest donations, subscriptions & cheers (received on twitch) received via StreamElements.
+Additionally, users can utilize the program to pause, mute or skip alerts via the API.

 ## Authors